 1. Check out the mud volcanoes

-2. Discover the Sheki Khan’s Palace
+2. Tour the Sheki Khan’s Palace

-3. Palace of the Shirvanshahs
+3. See the Palace of the Shirvanshahs

 4. Relax on the beaches of the Absheron